thmttch/xbmc-plugin-sc2casts/README.md

 Who made this?
 ==============

-Kristoffer Petersson made it and published it on Google Code ( http://code.google.com/p/xbmc-plugin-sc2casts/ ), Phek (on xbmc.org) proveded a fix to a script error and G Nyman just put everything together and uploaded it to github.
+Kristoffer Petersson made it and published it on Google Code (<http://code.google.com/p/xbmc-plugin-sc2casts/>), Phek (on xbmc.org) provided a fix to a script error and G Nyman just put everything together and uploaded it to github.
 Bsdfish changed a few lines to make it use the youtube plugin for viewing the actual videos.